DioxusLabs/docsite/docs-src/0.5/en/reference/web/index.md

 Dioxus provides some ergonomic wrappers over the browser API, but in some cases you may need to access parts of the browser API Dioxus does not expose.

-For these cases, Dioxus desktop exposes the use_eval hook that allows you to run raw Javascript in the webview:
+For these cases, Dioxus web exposes the use_eval hook that allows you to run raw Javascript in the webview:

 ```rust
 {{#include src/doc_examples/eval.rs}}